mckfarm/cando-p/README.md

-# cando-p
-scripts for CANDO+P project
+# CANDO+P
+## Scripts for parsing, analysis, and visualization of CANDO+P bioreactor

+hachprobeparse.py - parses Hach probe logs and saves them as csv